Blake-Madden/Wisteria-Dataviz/Axes.md

 Custom axes can also be added to a graph and customized via `AddCustomAxis()` and `GetCustomAxes()`.

 To build a custom axis, first an axis is constructed with a type.
 For example, to make a vertical custom axis, set its type to `Wisteria::AxisType::LeftYAxis`.
-Vertical custom axis will be anchored to the bottom X axis, while horizontal custom axes will be anchored to the left Y axis.
+Vertical custom axis are anchored to the bottom X axis, while horizontal custom axes will be anchored to the left Y axis.

 Next, you will need to specify where the custom axis connects with its parent axis.
 For vertical custom axis, this